An easy subexponential bound for online chain partitioning: Preliminaries

-Since a chain in a poset $P$ corresponds to an independent set in its cocomparability graph, we will use the terms chain partition and coloring interchangeably (as well as chain and color, on-line chain partitioning algorithm and on-line coloring algorithm, etc.).
+A poset $P=(V,\le_P)$ is \emph{bipartite} if the set $V$ can be partitioned into two disjoint antichains $A,B$ such that $A \sqsubset_P B$ --- such a poset is denoted by $(A,B,\le_P)$.
+A bipartite poset $P=(A,B,\le_P)$ is a \textit{core} if $|A|=|B|$ and for any comparable pair $x \le_P y$ with $x \in A$ and $y \in B$, $xy$ is a Dilworth edge (see Figure~\ref{excore}).
+Informally, we think of a core as a bipartite poset whose Hasse diagram is a balanced bipartite graph in which each edge is included in some perfect matching.

-With respect to First-Fit coloring, describing the presentation order of an on-line poset is cumbersome.
-To avoid confusion, we introduce the idea of the Grundy coloring.
+A chain in a poset $P$ corresponds to an independent set in its cocomparability graph.
+Offline the terms chain partition and coloring are interchangeable, but an online chain partitioning algorithm has more information to use than an online coloring algorithm.
+This advantage is lost by First-Fit.